purva0231/Emotify/README.md

 ## 📌 Overview

-Emotify is an AI-powered emotion-based music recommendation system that uses a custom Convolutional Neural Network (CNN) to detect user emotions and recommend music accordingly.
-The model is trained on a combination of the FER2013 and CK+48 datasets and can classify seven emotions: Happy, Sad, Angry, Fear, Neutral, and Surprise.
+Emotify is an AI-powered emotion-based music recommendation system that uses a custom CNN model trained on the FER2013 and CK+48 datasets to detect emotions from facial expressions.
+Users can upload an image, use a webcam for real-time emotion detection, or manually search for songs.

-The system offers multiple interaction modes, including image upload, real-time webcam emotion detection, and manual song search.
-For webcam-based detection, users are given a 7-second adjustment window before image capture.
-If the captured image is unclear due to poor lighting, motion blur, or facial misalignment, the system automatically retries until a valid image is obtained.

-Once an emotion is detected, Emotify uses the YouTube API to fetch and play emotion-specific music while also displaying additional song recommendations.
-The system further logs detected emotions with timestamps, enabling mood tracking and analysis over time.
+Once an emotion is identified, the system fetches and plays emotion-specific music using the YouTube API while also logging emotions with timestamps for mood tracking and analysis.

 ---